 An Explanation of Benefits summary is also available upon request.
-To get a copy, please contact Member Services.
+To get a copy, please contact Member Services (phone numbers are printed on the back cover of this booklet).

 SECTION 4 Your monthly premium for Vantage Medicare Advantage (HMO-POS)